awsdocs/aws-step-functions-developer-guide/doc_source/tutorial-handling-error-conditions.md

 Special characters \(`: ; , \ | ^ ~ $ # % & ` "`\)
 Control characters \(`\\u0000` \- `\\u001f` or `\\u007f` \- `\\u009f`\)\.
 Step Functions allows you to create state machine, execution, and activity names that contain non\-ASCII characters\.
 These non\-ASCII names don't work with Amazon CloudWatch\.
 To ensure that you can track CloudWatch metrics, choose a name that uses only ASCII characters\.

-1. Create or enter an IAM role\.
-   + To create a new IAM role for Step Functions, choose **Create a role for me**, and then choose **I acknowledge that Step Functions will create an IAM role which allows access to my Lambda functions\.**
-   + If you have [previously created an IAM role for Step Functions](procedure-create-iam-role.md), choose **I will provide an IAM role ARN** and enter your existing **IAM role ARN**\.
-**Note**
-If you delete the IAM role that Step Functions creates, Step Functions can't recreate it later\.
-Similarly, if you modify the role \(for example, by removing Step Functions from the principals in the IAM policy\), Step Functions can't restore its original settings later\.

 1. In the **Code** pane, add the ARN of [the Lambda function that you created earlier](#using-state-machine-error-conditions-simulate) to the `Resource` field, for example: